SuperHouse/esp-open-rtos/README.md

 # esp-open-rtos

-A community developed open source [FreeRTOS](http://www.freertos.org/)-based framework for [ESP8266 WiFi-enabled microcontrollers](https://github.com/esp8266/esp8266-wiki/wiki).
+A community developed open source [FreeRTOS](http://www.freertos.org/)-based framework for ESP8266 WiFi-enabled microcontrollers.
 Intended for use in both commercial and open source projects.

-Similar to, but substantially different from, the [Espressif IOT RTOS SDK](https://github.com/espressif/esp_iot_rtos_sdk).
+Originally based on, but substantially different from, the [Espressif IOT RTOS SDK](https://github.com/espressif/esp_iot_rtos_sdk).

 ## Quick Start